scolladon/sfdx-git-delta/README.md

 And voilà! 🥳

-However, keep in mind thate the above command will fail if the destructive change was supposed to be executed before the deployment (i.e. as `--predestructivechanges`), or if a warning occurs during deployment.
-Make sure to protect your CI/CD pipeline from those scenarios, so that it don't get stuck by a failed destructive change.
+However, keep in mind that the above command will fail if the destructive change was supposed to be executed before the deployment (i.e. as `--predestructivechanges`), or if a warning occurs during deployment.
+Make sure to protect your CI/CD pipeline from those scenarios, so that it doesn't get stuck by a failed destructive change.

 If needed, you can also split the added/modified metadata deployment from the deleted/renamed metadata deployment, as in the below examples: